Static-1248/homescreen-obsidian-vault/readme.md

 Home Screen Vault
 ---

+> **Update: I cannot spare efforts on the development of this project anymore recently.
+Will still be WIP for long time and TBH I myself don't see good promise in this project.
+Android is way too mindblowing.**

 A widget allowing you to browse note entries of a Obsidian vault, on home screen

 <img src="Preview1.png" width="300px"></img>